Globski/AirBnB_clone/README.md

 - What is *args and how to use it
 - What is **kwargs and how to use it
 - How to handle named arguments in a function

+## Command Interpreter

+The command interpreter is a Python-based CLI that provides a shell for interacting with hbnb objects.
+It allows users to perform various operations on objects, such as creating, retrieving, updating, and deleting them.

 ## Getting Started
 To get started with the Airbnb Clone Project, follow these steps: